yoursenpai69/basic-nn-model-177/README.md

 ### Regression model
 A regression model provides a function that describes the relationship between one or more independent variables and a response, dependent, or target variable.
 For example, the relationship between height and weight may be described by a linear regression mode.

+###Model
+This model takes in one input and passes it onto two hidden layers containing 10 and 15 neurons respectively.
+This model is then trained for 5000 epochs with mean squared error as the loss function.
 ## Neural Network Model

 <img src="https://github.com/yoursenpai69/basic-nn-model-177/blob/main/nn_arc.JPG" alt="NN architecture not available" title="Optional title">